French submarine Vengeur: 1931–1939

 At the end of her sea trials but before she was commissioned, Vengeur made a lengthy voyage accompanied by her sister ship Redoutable.
 Departing Cherbourg on 3 March 1930, the submarines made stops in French Morocco, Senegal, the West Indies, and the United States before returning to France in June 1930.
 They were the first French submarines to cross the Atlantic Ocean.

 On 17 June 1931, Vengeur arrived in Brest, France, and she visited Brest again on 20 September 1931.
 She finally was commissioned on 18 December 1931.

 In the Mediterranean Sea off Cap Sicié near Toulon, France, Vengeur took part on 23 April 1937 in the testing of a tracking device which made it easier to locate an airplane or airmen who had come down at sea by creating a fluorescent layer that airplane crews could see.

 World War II

 French Navy

 When World War II began in September 1939, Vengeur was assigned to the 7th Submarine Division based at Cherbourg, attached to the maritime prefecture there.
 Redoutable made up the rest of the division.
 The submarines operated in the English Channel and North Sea.

 German ground forces advanced into France on 10 May 1940, beginning the Battle of France, and Italy declared war on France on 10 June 1940 and joined the invasion.
 On the day Italy entered the war, Vengeur departed Bizerte, Tunisia, to patrol off the Cani Islands off Bizerte and protect the Tunisian coast from an Italian amphibious landing.
 From 13 to 21 June 1940 she patrolled off Palermo in Sicily, Salerno in Italy, and Cagliari in Sardinia.
-The Battle of France ended in France's defeat and armistice with Germany and Italy which went into effect on 25 June 1940.
+The Battle of France ended in France's defeat and armistices with Germany on 22 June 1940 and with Italy on 24 June, both of which went into effect on 25 June 1940.